-- 8. Corps Consultation Forms Provide forms completed by the California Conservation Corps and the Certified Community Conservation Corps, as represented by the California Association of Local Conservation Corps (see Appendix F). - 9.
-Plant Palette For projects with any plantings, provide genus, species, common name, and stock size (if known).
-Trees must not be larger than 15-gallon (see Appendix O for resources to aid in plant selection and planting standards). - 10.
-Property Data Sheet Provide the completed Property Data Sheet for all parcels included in the project (see Appendix H).
-Be sure to include properties that do not have parcel numbers, (e.g. rights-of-way, etc.) - 11.
+- 9. Corps Consultation Forms Provide forms completed by the California Conservation Corps and the Certified Community Conservation Corps (as represented by the California Association of Local Conservation Corps) (see Appendix G). - Plant Palette For projects with any plantings, provide genus, species, common name, and stock size (if known).
+Plantings should be low water, drought tolerant, and native.
+Provide justification for the use of non-natives in the palette.
+Trees planted must not be larger than 15-gallons, regardless of funding source. (see Appendix O for resources to aid in plant selection and planting standards). - 11.
+Assessor's Parcel Map Provide a photocopy of relevant assessor's parcel maps, with project parcels highlighted and full parcel numbers clearly labeled. - 12.
 Proof of Ownership Provide copies of documents verifying current ownership of each parcel listed on the Property Data Sheet.
-Examples of such documents include tax records, owner data sheets from county records, recorded deeds, title reports, etc. All documents verifying ownership must have the parcel numbers clearly indicated on the document (handwritten acceptable).

-12. Adequate Site Control/Land Tenure - For parcels not owned by the applicant, provide a copy of an agreement giving the applicant legal access to and permission to construct and maintain the project on the property.
-If applicable, the agreement should also permit public access to the project for the required number of years (see Appendix I).
+Examples of such documents include tax records, owner data sheets from county records, recorded deeds, title reports, etc. All documents verifying ownership must have the parcel numbers clearly indicated on the document (handwritten acceptable). - Adequate Site Control/Land Tenure For parcels not owned by the applicant, provide an agreement giving the applicant legal access to and permission to construct and maintain the project on the property.
+If applicable, the agreement should also permit public access to the project for the required number of years (see Appendix J).

-If an agreement has not yet been executed at the time of submitting supporting documentation, the applicant may submit a signed letter from each landowner identifying the affected parcel(s) and indicating that, if awarded funding, the owner is willing to enter into an agreement with the applicant to allow long-term access for construction, maintenance and public use of the project.
+If an agreement has not been executed at the time of submitting supporting documentation, the applicant may submit a signed letter from each landowner identifying the affected parcel(s) and indicating that, if awarded funding, the owner is willing to enter into an agreement to allow long-term access for construction, maintenance and public use of the project.

-- 13. Operation and Maintenance If operation and maintenance will be performed by an entity other than the applicant, explain and provide evidence of concurrence from that entity (e.g., operational agreements, letters of intent, memoranda of understanding signed by all parties, etc.).
-If an agreement has not yet been executed at the time of application, the applicant may submit a signed letter by the entity indicating its intent to enter into such an agreement (see Appendix I for requirements). - 14.
-Project Permit Approval Status Indicate the types of permits necessary to complete the project, timeline of permitting submittal, and potential project delays due to permitting (see Appendix J).
+- 14. Operation and Maintenance If operation and maintenance will be performed by an entity other than the applicant, explain and provide evidence of the entity's concurrence (e.g., operational agreements, letters of intent, memoranda of understanding signed by all parties, etc.).
+If an agreement has not been executed at the time of submitting supporting documentation, the applicant may submit a signed letter from the entity indicating its intent to enter into such an agreement (see Appendix J). - 15.
+Project Permit/Approval Status Indicate the types of permits necessary to complete the project, timeline for permitting submittal, and potential project delays due to permitting (see Appendix K).
 If acquiring a long-term encroachment permit, submit evidence the entity with jurisdiction is aware of the project and is willing to work with applicant to issue the permit.